-On June 8, 2016, the Unitholders approved the adoption of an Equity Incentive Plan (the "Plan") whereby DUs may be granted to Trustees, officers and employees of the REIT on a discretionary basis by the Governance, Compensation and Nominating Committee, subject to approval by the Board.
-Each DU shall receive a distribution of additional IDUs equal to the amount of distributions paid per REIT Unit by the REIT on its REIT Units.
+The non-cash unit-based compensation expense related to the adoption and approval of an Equity Incentive Plan (the "Plan") on June 8, 2016.
+Each DU receives a distribution of additional IDUs equal to the amount of distributions paid per REIT Unit by the REIT.
 Under the Plan, the fair value of the DUs and IDUs is recognized as compensation expense over the vesting period.
 The deferred unit liability is adjusted to reflect the change in their fair value at each reporting period with the changes in fair value recognized as compensation expense.
 Under the Plan, the Chief Executive Officer and the Chief Financial Officer will be eligible to receive a short-term incentive with a target of 50% and 40% of base salary up to a maximum of 75% and 60%, respectively, which will be payable in fully-vested DUs.
 In addition, the Chief Executive Officer and the Chief Financial Officer will be eligible to receive a long-term incentive grant of DUs of up to 50% and 40%, respectively, of base salary.
-For the twelve month period ended December 31, 2016, the REIT accrued short-term incentive awards of \$360 which will be settled by the granting of DUs.
+For Q4 2017 and 2017, the REIT accrued short-term incentive awards of \$69 and \$270, respectively, which will be settled by the granting of DUs.

-Certain independent Trustees elected to receive board and committee fees in the form of DUs.
+As at December 31, 2017, all independent Trustees elected to receive board and committee fees in the form of DUs.
 The fair value of each DU granted is measured based on the volume-weighted average trading price of the REIT Units for the five trading days immediately preceding the grant date.
-As of December 31, 2016, the REIT incurred an expense of \$79 reflecting the grant of 7,428 DUs and IDUs granted in 2016.
+The REIT incurred an expense of \$58 and \$207 reflecting the grant of 4,788 and 16,879 DUs and IDUs granted in Q4 2017 and 2017, respectively.

-The table below illustrates the breakdown of general and administrative expenses incurred in Q4 2016 as compared to Q4 2015:
+The table below illustrates the breakdown of general and administrative expenses incurred in Q4 2017 and 2017 as compared to Q4 2016 and 2016: